generic-account/syn_mapping/README.md

-# Graphing the English Language
+# Graphing the English Language: A Network Theory Approach to Synonym Mapping

 A project analyzing English with synonyms, NLP, and network theory by Akarsh Duddu and Gordon Lichtstein.